norio6199/react-flexible-usestate/README.md

 // and try to manage states with object. const [states, setStates] = useState(initialValues);

-// it's still easy to access each state console.log(states.value01);
+// it's still easy to access each states. console.log(states.value01);
 console.log(states.value02);

-// but if you want to update just one state, you have to set whole object to make it immutable. const updateOneState = () => {
+// but if you want to update just one state, you have to set whole object to keep it immutable. const updateOneState = () => {
   const newStates = { ...states };
   newStates.valueXX = 'new value';
   setStates(newStates);
 };

-// soon, you'll get tired of making it immutable... const updateFewStates = () => {
+// soon, you'll get tired to keep it immutable... const updateFewStates = () => {
   const newStates = { ...states };
   newStates.valueXX = 'new value';